 A true night sky, endlessly black and spangled with stars, is a rare thing in our modern age, when the proliferation of lights has muted the Milky Way’s shine.
 In fact, it’s so rare the International Dark Sky Association has begun to conserve these vanishing patches of untainted darkness.
 Whether you’re visiting one of their official Dark Sky Reserves for stargazing or looking for a night safari, here are a few ways to really experience the dark.

 - In Jordan’s Wadi Rum, you can spend the night in a transparent bubble tent, giving you an unimpeded view of the desert sky.
 For views of Southern Hemisphere constellations, I suggest visiting Rawnsley Park Station in Australia.
 Nestled in the arid outback at the foot of the Flinders Ranges, each eco-villa has a skylight over the bed.

-- Hawaii’s Big Island boasts a range of hotels, from comfortable to sumptuous, as well as a wide array of activities for visitors.
+- The island of Hawai'i boasts a range of hotels, from comfortable to sumptuous, as well as a wide array of activities for visitors.
 It’s also home to an observatory on top of Mauna Kea, located high enough to reduce atmospheric distortion.
 You’ll need to wear a parka on your drive to the cold and windy summit, where you can enjoy a guided tour of the stars by one of the observatory’s staff members.